PatWilson/BSI_2019/README.md

 # BSI_2019
-If this is your first time on Github super easy to navigate All the code is reproducible and is in a Rmarkdown format.
-Just click on the PDFs to see in the content in the browser.
+If this is your first time on Github it is super easy to navigate All the code is reproducible and is in a Rmarkdown format.
+Just click on the PDFs in the "View Code" section to see the content.
+Click on "Open binary file".

 Here is the extra content.
 Thanks for scanning the qr code :)